codeforsanjose/findahome/README.md

 Sorry for the setup being so complicated!
 I plan on making everything easier to install and manage in the future!

+Made with :heart: by Code for San Jose
 ---